fabriziomettini/Games/RockPaperScissors/README.md

 # Rock-Paper-Scissors

-The classic Rock-paper-scissors game.
+The classic Rock-Paper-Scissors game.
 Written entirely in C++.